stevekochscience/webpy-bluehost-helloworld/README.md

 Steve Koch stevekochscience@gmail.com

 As of August 4, 2012, this small set of code works for "Hello world" using Apache on bluehost.com, with python web framework web.py.
 I don't know what I'm doing yet, but it serves a test page successfully.
+As of now, you can visit http://sjkode.com/test/ to see the hello world.

 Details:

 BLUEHOST